spack/spack/lib/spack/docs/pipelines.rst

 All specs yielded by the matrix (or all the specs in the environment) have their dependencies computed, and the entire resulting set of specs are staged together before being run through the ``gitlab-ci/mappings`` entries, where each staged spec is assigned a runner.
-"Staging" is the name we have given to the process of figuring out in what order the specs should be built, taking into consideration Gitlab CI rules about jobs/stages.
+"Staging" is the name given to the process of figuring out in what order the specs should be built, taking into consideration Gitlab CI rules about jobs/stages.
 In the staging process the goal is to maximize the number of jobs in any stage of the pipeline, while ensuring that the jobs in any stage only depend on jobs in previous stages (since those jobs are guaranteed